Genivia/ugrep/README.md

     :grep -tc++ FIXME

-Use `%` as `PATH` to search the current file in Vim:

-    :grep FIXME %

 To close the quickfix window:

     :cclose

-Note that multiple matches on the same line are listed in the quickfix window separately.
-If this is not desired then remove `\ -u` from `grepprg` in `.vimrc`.
-With this change, only the first match on a line is shown.

-You can use **ugrep** options with the Vim `:grep` command, for example to select single- and multi-line comments in the current file:
+You can use **ugrep** options with the `:grep` command, for example to select single- and multi-line comments in the current file:

     :grep -f c++/comments %

 Only the first line of a multi-line comment is shown in quickfix, to save space.
-To show all lines of a multi-line match, remove `%-G` from `grepformat` in `.vimrc`.
+To show all lines of a multi-line match, remove `%-G` from `grepformat`.

+A popular Vim tool is [ctrlp.vim](http://kien.github.io/ctrlp.vim), which is installed with:

+    $ cd ~/.vim
+    $ git clone https://github.com/kien/ctrlp.vim.git bundle/ctrlp.vim

+CtrlP uses **ugrep** by adding the following lines to your `.vimrc`:

+    if executable('ugrep')
+        set runtimepath^=~/.vim/bundle/ctrlp.vim
+        let g:ctrlp_match_window='bottom,order:ttb'
+        let g:ctrlp_user_command='ugrep %s -RIl --no-hidden --ignore-files --max-depth=3' endif

+Option `--no-hidden` skips hidden files (dotfiles), option `--ignore-files` skips files specified in `.gitignore` files, when present, and option `--max-depth=3` restricts searching directories to three levels deep.
+NOte that binary files are ignored with option `-I`.

+Start Vim then enter the command:

+    :helptags ~/.vim/bundle/ctrlp.vim/doc

+To view the CtrlP documentation in Vim, enter the command:

+    :help ctrlp.txt

 <a name="comparison"/>